JashwanthK7/RotatE/README.md

 3. Evaluation
 The model is evaluated based on:
 Accuracy vs Threshold: The accuracy is calculated for multiple thresholds to find the best distance metric cutoff.
-Accuracy vs Learning Rate: The accuracy is calculated for different learning rates at a fixed threshold.

 4. Visualization
 The results are plotted using Matplotlib: Accuracy vs Threshold